Premier League title race: Who has the best fixtures in the run-in?

 Difficulty: ★★★

-The double-treble is still on, but are Manchester City as good as they were last season?
-Pep Guardiola’s side are unbeaten in 20 games, but they were unable to beat either Liverpool or Arsenal in their two title showdowns either side of the international break, and it leaves the champions third in the title race.
+The double treble is still on, but are Manchester City as good as they were last season?
+Pep Guardiola’s side are unbeaten in 21 games but they were unable to beat either Liverpool or Arsenal in their two title showdowns either side of the international break, and it leaves the champions third in the title race.

+But City have been here before and their fixtures are looking favourable now Liverpool and Arsenal are out of the equation.
+Indeed, a 4-1 thumping of Aston Villa was a strong response to the frustrating stalemate against the Gunners, in what could have been a difficult night against Unai Emery’s side.

+Up next, City’s April schedule in the Premier League involves three games against teams in the Premier League’s bottom seven in Crystal Palace, Luton Town and Nottingham Forest.
+A visit to out-of-form Brighton follows on Thursday 25 April.

 Join our commenting forum